 - Show interest in what others have to say.

 - Contribute to the discussion.

 - Take notes during your tutorials.

 Ask for help if you need it

-If you are experiencing difficulties, don't be afraid to speak up.
-Questions, feedback and discussion are an important part of the learning process.
-University is supposed to be challenging but you need never struggle alone.
-Ask a friend or another student for advice, speak with your tutor or lecturer or contact an academic skills and arrange for a free consultation.
+If you experience difficulties, do not be afraid to speak up.
+Questions, feedback and discussion are all important parts of the learning process.
+Ask a friend or another student for advice, speak with your tutor or lecturer, or contact an academic skills adviser and arrange for a free consultation.